S4afou/shuttle-nasa-mlops/README.md

 ## ⚙️ Reproducibility: Environment Setup
 To replicate the environment and execute the pipeline, follow these instructions.
+NB: you need python 3.10 for this to work.

 ### 1. Installation
 ```bash